 Potatoes need open ground with excellent drainage and acidic soil.
 Roughly cultivate the bed and mix in a thick layer of Searles Premium Organic Compost and well-rotted manure.
 Cover with wet newspaper and sugar cane mulch and leave for two weeks before planting.

-When ready to plant, cut up the larger potatoes so that each piece contains at least two eyes.
+When ready to plant, cut up the larger potatoes so each piece contains at least two eyes.
 Allow the cut surfaces to dry before planting.
 Smaller potatoes can be planted whole.
 Remove the newspaper and mulch and place the seed potatoes, with the eyes facing upward, at 50cm intervals, in rows about 80cm apart.
 Cover with straw, layer the soil excavated from between the rows on top of the straw and replace the newspaper and mulch.

 Store harvested potatoes in a cool, dry, dark place—a mesh basket in the bottom of a well-ventilated pantry is ideal.
 Potatoes may be susceptible to scab.